• 03-06-24

 • Workload Management: They can help to distribute the workload within the finance team, allowing qualified accountants to focus on more complex tasks

-• Accuracy and Compliance: They are critical in maintaining financial records and compliance to regulations and tax laws
+• Accuracy and Compliance: They are critical in maintaining financial records and compliance with regulations and tax laws

-• Financial Insights: They can provide valuable data insights from handling it close-up, helping with ad-hoc analysis to make informed financial decisions
+• Financial Insights: They can provide valuable data insights from handling it close-up; and helping with ad-hoc analysis to make informed financial decisions

 • Longevity: They are usually taking their first leap into their careers, investing time and support into an Assistant Accountant could lead to a longer tenure within the business and familiarity with the team and processes.
 They are a great option for progression in your team as you know they are a good culture fit and you get to retain their knowledge as they develop.

-Skills to look out for in an Assistant Accountant
+Key skills to look for when hiring an Assistant Accountant

 Attention to Detail – Financial records are at the core of any functioning accounting team’s success; they must have a meticulous eye for detail to ensure these records are up-to-date and error-free.

-Organisational Skills / Time Management – With varying tasks and competing deadlines, they must have the ability to not only manage but prioritise tasks, especially during month-end and year-end periods.
+Organisational Skills and Time Management – With varying tasks and competing deadlines, they must be able to manage and prioritise tasks, especially during month-end and year-end periods.

 Communication Skills – This is a highly interactive role, dealing with colleagues, clients, and auditors.
 Effective communication and confidence in their communication is key.